amitfishy/deep-objdetect/help/docs/GETTING_STARTED.md

 ## Training Models from Scratch and Testing them out

-We are just going to be training simple models over the 20 classes of the PASCAL VOC dataset.
-The basic yolov1 with 20 classes and faster-rcnn with a ZF backbone.
+We are just going to be training simple models over a single class of the PASCAL VOC dataset.
+The basic yolov1 and faster-rcnn with a ZF backbone.
+The reason we are not training over all classes is that it takes a lot more time, and we'd like to do a simple experiment to understand how to use this codebase.
+Additional classes can be added for the training and testing procedures by following [this](EDITING_LOWER_LEVEL_CONFIGS.md).
+It would probably help if the parameters for training are adjusted to make it converge faster.
+Otherwise starting training with a pre-trained model (like ImageNet models) is highly recommended and has shown the best results.
+But I do recommend using the basic getting started files to get into the more complicated matter.

 First download the data [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#data).
 Go to the development kit section and click on 'Download the training/validation data (2GB tar file)' Unzip it and keep it somewhere (separate from the code would be neater).
 You should get a folder called 'VOCdevkit' with the following dir structure: